lsst-dm/dmtn-133/index.rst

 All data products generated using this system are treated as transient data products that will not be archived at the Data Facility and will not be required to include permanent provenance tracking.
 The purpose is to provide early feedback to observing in the form of data quality assessments.

-.. [*] In :cite:`LTS-836` the group ID is called a "transaction ID" since it is associated with a single queue transaction.

 .. note::

-  No LSST rapid analysis pipelines are required to co-add data incrementally.
+  No LSST rapid analysis pipelines are required to combine data incrementally.
-  Pipelines should not co-add data as it arrives and should always defer co-addition until the final observation in the group has been taken.
+  Pipelines should not combine data as it arrives and should always defer group processing until the final observation in the group has been taken.

 Controlling Data Processing from Observing Scripts
 ==================================================

-In the initial design of the OCS Controlled Pipeline System (OCPS) [*]_ the pipeline processing will be controlled directly by commands sent from the observing script to the OCPS CSC.
+In the initial design of the OCS Controlled Pipeline System (OCPS) [#f2]_ the pipeline processing will be controlled directly by commands sent from the observing script to the OCPS CSC.
 The commands will indicate which data to process and the name of the pipeline to execute but they will not include algorithmic code.
+OCPS should be configurable to allow development pipelines and development science pipelines packages to be used.
 The data will be specified using a "dataId" to match standard Data Butler usage.
 Once the pipeline completes an event will be published.

-.. [*] In :cite:`LDM-148` this is called the "OCS-Controlled Batch Service."

 The sequence of events for a typical observing script would then be: